About this listing

 In June 2001 the Villa and its Park were declared historically important by the Italian Ministry for the Arts and the Environment.

-In December 2001, the entire restoration of the complex has been financed by the Regione Umbria.
+In December 2001, the entire restoration of the complex (especially concerning earthquake resistant aspects) has been financed by the Regione Umbria.
 The restoration ended January 2006.

 In June 2011, the complex hosted the Regional event “Storie di ville e giardini”.